by Doc Quantum

 Thus, the Phantom Lady, Doll Man, and the Black Condor arrived at the very same farmhouse where the Unknown Soldier had brought Uncle Sam.

 The reunion was all too brief, however.
-Time was of the essence now, as the Nazis surely were by now aware of Uncle Sam’s disappearance from his cell, and were likely now issuing orders to find him.
+Time was of the essence, as the Nazis surely were by now aware of Uncle Sam’s disappearance from his cell, and had likely already issued orders to find him.
 They may have even been aware of the presence of the rest of the Freedom Fighters team, in which case they could be up for some trouble.

 Uncle Sam was smiling, however, for he was once again with his friends.